 Victoria England - Mixologist

 In recent years Victoria has expanded into CBD Body Care, Skincare and Supplements.
-These offerings are inspired by 20 years of cannabis industry experience and deep rooted cannabis community involvement.
-Her knowledge and belief of cannabis as medicine is now being shared with the world.
+These offerings are inspired by 20 years of cannabis industry experience and deep rooted cannabis community involvement in Humboldt County, CA. Her knowledge and belief of cannabis as medicine is now being shared with the world.
 This wasn’t always the case as even a couple of years ago we couldn’t discuss such things in the business world.
 Now the secrets of some of her truest talents are set free!

 Victoria England - Activist